-- controlled substances.
-As part of our investigation, we collect and inventory all of the decedent's prescription medications at the scene.
-This task serves three functions.
-First, by inventorying the remaining medications, including - 55 dosage and dates, we can gain an understanding as to whether there was medication overuse or non-compliance.
-Second, medications can give clues to an individual's medical or social history, and provide names of prescribing physicians who may know critical information about the - 60 person's history.
+- 55 dosage and dates, we can gain an understanding as to whether there was medication overuse or non-compliance.
+Second, medications can give clues to an individual's medical or social history, and provide names of prescribing physicians who may know critical information about the

+- 60 person's history.
 Lastly, we remove medications from the home, eliminating the possibility of inappropriate use by other members of the household (especially children), as well as the possibility that the medications will become part of illegal trafficking.
-Medication disposal occurs at regular 65 intervals after a period of secure storage at our offices.
+Medication disposal occurs at regular

-Medical Examiner investigators also discuss the circumstances of the death with the decedent's family; conduct interviews at the scene; and obtain additional statements from witnesses, the treating physician and 70 responding emergency personnel.
+- 65 intervals after a period of secure storage at our offices.
+Medical Examiner investigators also discuss the circumstances of the death with the decedent's family; conduct interviews at the scene; and obtain additional statements from witnesses, the treating physician and

+- 70 responding emergency personnel.
 They also offer the family free support through our Bereavement Center.
 Follow-up investigation is required in many cases, and may involve reviewing medical records, police reports and traffic accident reports.

 - 75 Medical Examiner investigators are the front line for our office-the eyes and ears of the Medical Examiner.
 Their caring attitudes, compassion, professionalism, and objectivity allow our office to conduct thorough, balanced and accurate death investigations while at the same time helping ease the 80 difficulties the family will have during their time of grief.

 - 13. The gravity of the subject matter is best reflected in the authors' use of which of the following phrases?

 - (A) "ethical and timely manner"

 - (B) "a multidisciplinary approach"

 - (C) "extremely important" and "utmost importance"

 - (D) "controlled substances"

 - (E) "Bereavement Center"

 - 14. The second and third paragraphs primarily utilize which of the following rhetorical strategies?

 - (A) classification

 - (B) compare and contrast

 - (C) bandwagon appeal

-- (D) evidence for logical reasoning
+- (D) factual reporting

 - (E) attacking the counterargument

 - 15. The purpose of the passage is

-- (A) to analyze the efficiency of the processes already in
+- (A) to analyze the efficiency of the processes already in place

 - (B) to explain how the office conducts its investigations

 - (C) to refute objections to office's methods

 - (D) to briefly summarize all the tasks of the office

 - (E) to describe the compassion of the investigators

 - 16. In the third paragraph, passive verbs such as "evidence is collected" and "investigations are completed" indicate a writing style that is

 - (A) removed from the individual

 - (B) understated for effect

 - (C) cold and merciless

 - (D) indicative of a strong authorial point of view

 - (E) mostly present tense action

 - 17. The authors develop the passage primarily through

 - (A) narrating events

 - (B) defining terms

 - (C) extended analogy

 - (D) process analysis

 - (E) comparison and contrast

 - 18. All of the following phrases reflect the overall tone of the medical examiner's investigations EXCEPT

 - (A) "a methodical and structured process of review"

 - (B) "a methodical and systematic approach"

 - (C) "a comprehensive investigative report"

 - (D) "accurately tracking and recording"

 - (E) "helping ease the difficulties"

 - 19. In contrast with the rest of the passage, the tone of the final paragraph is

 - (A) curious and interested

 - (B) emotional and reassuring

 - (C) cautious and reflective

 - (D) caustic and vituperative

 - (E) sensitive and nostalgic